stuartleeks/stuartleeks/README.md

 Hi!
 I'm a father of three, husband, web geek, lover of containers, cloud nut, feminist, performance & scalability enthusiast, salsa dancer & teacher, and love bad puns.
 I've been writing code since the days of the BBC Micro and still get a kick out of it.
 Currently working as a Software engineer at Microsoft, but enjoy messing about with pet projects in my spare time.

+Currently working on a book - watch this space: [wsl.tips](https://wsl.tips)

 Pronouns: he/him

 <!--